2020 Viña del Mar International Song Festival: Singer declarations

 Popular Mexican singer-songwriter Ana Gabriel and Chilean singer Mon Laferte made political statements during their presentations.
 The Mon Laferte spoke about a police request for her to clarify her previous and severe accusation made against police in Chile during the protests.
 For its part, the Mexican singer acknowledged that she was not interested in politics, but that she was sorry that the people were harmed, comparing the situation in Chile with countries such as Nicaragua, Mexico or Venezuela.

 Maroon 5

 On 27 February 2020, the American rock band Maroon 5 performed.
 The presentation, which began 29 minutes late, was listed as "mediocre" by the specialized press, inside and outside Chile.
 The BBC said that Adam Levine performed the songs with "lack of energy and out of tune", adding that the disappointment of the fans increased when videos were leaked, when he was leaving the stage, showing him angry and saying that "they were deceived", that it was a concert for television, and that Viña del Mar is a "shitty city".
 That created an atmosphere of rejection inside and outside of his fans who were very upset by the words of disrespect from the band's leader.
 Levine later posted on Instagram to apologized for the incident and the band said it had experienced technical difficulties with the audio feed to Levine's ear pieces.
+Nevertheless, many Chilean citizens have since retaliated against Levine by posting recipes of traditional Chilean dishes on his Instagram account's comment section.